quaadgras/graphics.gd/Readme.md

 _Why use graphics.gd?_

 * [Write shaders in Go!](./shaders/Readme.md)
-* Unlike C++/C#/GDScript/Rust/Swift equivalents, all Godot RIDs, callables and dictionary arguments are fully typed.
+* Unlike C++/C#/GDScript/Rust/Swift equivalents, all Godot RIDs, callables and dictionary arguments are concretely typed.
 * A good balance of performance and convenience.
 * General purpose pure-Go 'variant' packages, reuse them in any Go project.
 * After the first build, recompile quickly, with an experience similar to a scripting language.
-* Easily cross-compile for windows/macos/android/linux/web on any host platform.
+* Easily cross-compile for windows/macos/android/linux/ios/web on any host platform.
-* Build and launch native apps on connected Android devices, no Java, no Android SDK/NDK needed.
+* Neither Java, nor an Android SDK/NDK is needed to build Android apps.
+* Neither Xcode nor MacOS is needed to build IOS apps.

 Not just a wrapper! graphics.gd is designed from the ground up to provide a cohesive curated graphics runtime on top of Godot + GDExtension.

 Join us in our [active discussions forum](https://github.com/quaadgras/graphics.gd/discussions)